trefx/5s-crate/README.md

 # TRE-FX Trusted Workflow Run Crate profile

-_Trusted Workflow_ Run Crate (trusted-wf-runcrate) specifies a profile of [RO-Crate](https://w3id.org/ro/crate) for the purpose of workflow execution in a distributed trusted research environment (TRE).
+_Trusted Workflow Run Crate_ <https://w3id.org/trusted-wfrun-crate/> specifies a profile of [RO-Crate](https://w3id.org/ro/crate) for the purpose of workflow execution in a distributed trusted research environment (TRE).

 The profile is being developed by the [TRE-FX](https://trefx.uk/) project.